AIThis post was created with the assistance of artificial intelligence (AI).

 Key Questions

-Does more media coverage improve mental health outcomes?
+Does increased coverage improve mental health outcomes?

 Source: gdelt